-- YHN have delivered energy advice training to 300 frontline staff so that they can support tenants experiencing energy problems and identify ways to save money on energy bills. - Newcastle City Council's Crisis Support Scheme can assist with fuel vouchers for eligible residents.
+- YHN have delivered energy advice training to 300 frontline staff so that they can support tenants experiencing energy problems, or identify ways to save money on energy bills. - The Council's Crisis Support Scheme can assist with fuel vouchers for eligible residents.
 During Q2 229 energy vouchers were raised for 127 households.
-The total value of energy vouchers issued this quarter was £7,575. - Energy Services, YHN, Warm Zone, Places for People and Isos Housing are undertaking targeted work to encourage eligible residents to sign up for the Warm Home Discount Scheme broader group, which provides a one off £140 discount on fuel bills.
+The total value of energy vouchers issued this quarter was £7,575 - Energy Services, YHN, Warm Zone, Places for People and Isos Housing are undertaking targeted work to encourage eligible residents to sign up for the Warm Home Discount Scheme broader group, which provides a one off £140 discount on fuel bills.
 Payments will be made to residents in March 2016. - Warm Up North offers replacement boilers from £250 to eligible private sector households with inefficient gas heating systems.
-For more information, visit Warm Up North's website.
-Warm Up North also offer free or subsidised cavity wall and loft insulation.
-For more information, visit their website. - Health Through Warmth can offer assistance to home owners who suffer from a cold or damp related health condition. - We have developed a spectrum of advice for energy advice.
+For more information, visit Warm Up North's website. - Warm Up North also offer free or subsidised cavity wall and loft insulation.
+For more information, visit Warm Up North's website. - Health Through Warmth can offer assistance to home owners who suffer from a cold or damp related health condition. - Residents can sign up to the Big Community Switch (Newcastle's collective energy switching scheme) until 23 November 2015.
+The average savings from previous auctions were £220 per - year.
+For more information about the Big Community Switch, including details about how to sign up, visit the Council's Big Community Switch webpage. - We have developed a spectrum of advice for energy advice.